Our agents are still hungry

 Luckily, we’ve prepared our special queue sauce!
 The agent opens a ticket FOOD-184 “Looking for a scrambled egg recipe” and selects Merge to.
 In the dialogue, it is enough to select target issue FOOD-180 and click Save.
 The Description field from FOOD-184 is copied as a comment into FOOD-180 and the Reporter is added as a Request Participant.
 Thanks to this, the agent describes the next updates about the status of the production problem in only one ticket: FOOD-180.

 Despite having access to the FOOD-180, customers can still comment on their requests.
 Don’t worry about having to keep track of them despite merging!
 You just need to check the Sync comments option in the dialogue.
 This ensures that all new comments (from FOOD-184) will be automatically added to the main ticket (FOOD-180).
-The list of requests from which comments are synchronized is available at your fingertips in the issue glance.
+The list of requests from which comments are synchronized is available at your fingertips at the issue glance.

 Do our agents have time for lunch now?
 Definitely yes!
 By using the Issue Merger for Jira app, they don’t duplicate their work.
 Switching between requests and replying to each of them individually can be time-consuming.
 The main ticket is their problem management center.